jkrude/TedRiS/src/test/java/teded/TimeTravelOpt.md

 | 4             | 27.82     | 100        | 6             | 40 752                  |
 | 5             | -         | -          | Out of Memory | 268.435.456             |

-Adding a choosing strategy to reduces the number of tried colorings
+Adding a choosing strategy to reduces the number of tried coloring-options

 | Circle Size C | Time (ms) | Iterations | Solution      | Max Size of Search tree |
 | ------------- | --------- | ---------- | ------------- | ----------------------- |